great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 This process is similar across any Docker-based service, including Kubernetes, ECS, ACI, and GCE.
 Each platform will have its own method for setting environment variables.

-The password is not stored or transmitted to GX Cloud.
-To access the database via API, ensure that the environment variable is set in your environment.

-With this method, your password is never saved or sent to GX Cloud.
+With this method, your password is not stored or transmitted to GX Cloud.
 To access the database through the API, just set the environment variable in your setup.
-It works smoothly with any Docker-based service, whether you’re using Kubernetes, ECS, ACI, or GCE.

 **Environment variable substitution is not supported in fully hosted deployments.**